DDPan147/ProyectoComputacionFisica/README_Codigo.md

       }
     }

-### Código general
+### Código completo
        //    The direction of the car's movement
     //  ENA   ENB   IN1   IN2   IN3   IN4   Description
     //  HIGH  HIGH  HIGH  LOW   LOW   HIGH  Car is runing forward
     //  HIGH  HIGH  LOW   HIGH  HIGH  LOW   Car is runing back